Ever wonder how you get accurate results when you search for something on Google or Safari? Did your computer read your mind? In a way, yes!

 Google and other search engines use a processing system that utilizes Search Engine Optimization (SEO) practices to help provide you the best results for what you’re looking to find.

 Google ranking is based on a complex mathematical equation called an algorithm.
 That algorithm changes about 500 times a year and gives a score to every website.
-Score ranking is based on a multitude of factors including the age of your domain, relevant content, keyword placement, how many visitors the site receives, extending to off-site platforms like Facebook, Google+, LinkedIn, etc., and so many more.
+Score ranking is based on over 200 factors including the age of your domain, relevant content, keyword placement, how many visitors the site receives, extending to off-site platforms like Facebook, Google+, LinkedIn, etc., and so many more.

 There are a few things to consider when starting SEO: